Life Sciences Blog

 Simplifying Annual Drug Sample Reporting

-Feb 23, 2023 | Drug & Biologic Product Submissions, Drug Label Research, Life Sciences
+Feb 23, 2023 | Drug & Biologic Product Submissions, Drug Label Research, Pharmaceutical and Cosmetics

 drug sample It has been over a decade since the well-publicized and, in some ways, controversial Affordable Care Act (ACA) was passed in March 2010.
 While the most talked-about component of the ACA, fully titled the Patient Protection and Affordable Care Act, was the mandate that Americans maintain health insurance coverage, it also resulted in some changes to regulatory guidance affecting pharmaceutical companies.
 Specifically, pharma manufacturers and authorized distributors need to submit distribution reports electronically in an eXtensible Markup Language (XML) format to comply with the guidance entitled Reporting Drug Sample Information Under Section 6004 of the Affordable Care Act.
 This guidance fulfills the Drug Sample Transparency Act specification of ACA Section 6004.